johnbumgarner/synonyms_discovery_aggregation/README.md

 <p align="justify">
 For instance. considering this text:

-<i>"My mom always likes to receive mums on Mother's day."</i>
+<b><i>"My mom always likes to receive mums on Mother's day."</i></b>

 A human reading this text would instantly know that "mom" and "mother" are related and "mums" is referring to flowers.
-A computer would have some difficulty in determining the similarities or non-similarities between words in this sentence.
+A computer would have some difficulty in determining the similarities or non-similarities between these words in this sentence.
 </p>